Noosa Biosphere Reserve

-Noosa Biosphere Reserve is an internationally protected area covering the region of Noosa in Queensland, Australia.
 It is formally recognised as a Biosphere Reserve by the United Nations Education, Scientific and Cultural Organization (UNESCO) and Man and the Biosphere (MAB) program for its highly diverse ecosystem over a relatively small space.
 It was the first Biosphere Reserve for the state of Queensland, established in September 2007.
 The reserve is bound by the Noosa Shire Council boundaries, extending offshore by 3 km, covering 150000 ha in total.
 It is governed by Noosa Biosphere Limited (NBL), a not-for-profit company, which mainly consists of members from the local community who fulfil roles in the governance board, sector boards, and partnerships.
 Community plays a significant role in the implementation of the Biosphere Reserve guidelines.

 History

 The Noosa Biosphere Reserve was established as a protected area by UNESCO in 2007.
 A designation for the biosphere reserve was reinstated in 2018 for the community to live in sustainability and harmony for the natural environment.